From shooting geese during her childhood to hunting at university in Ireland, Rosie van Cutsem, a start-up entrepreneur, is a country girl at heart

 For more sporting Dianas, seriously sporting ladies offering advice and encouragement, Marina Gibson founded the Northern Fishing School to introduce as many people as possible to the sport.
 And Megan Rowland hopes to ease new people’s way into deerstalking.

 The Field is essential reading for all sporting types.
-SUBSCRIBE today for just £21.49 and save 35% by clicking on THIS link.
+SUBSCRIBE today and get your first six issues for JUST £6 by clicking on THIS link.

 ROSIE VAN CUTSEM